jfalxa/wchooks/README.md

   `;
 };

-customElements.define("my-counter", Component(Counter, render));
+customElements.define("my-counter", Component(Counter, { render }));
 ```

 ## Component factory

 The `Component` factory is the function used to build a custom `HTMLElement` that can work with hooks.

-Its first argument should be a renderer function that runs hooks and returns a value that can be rendered with the `render` function passed as second argument.
+Its first argument should be a renderer function that runs hooks and returns a value that can be rendered with the `render` function passed in the options.

-This `render` function is for example the one you get from `import { render } from "lit-html"`.
-It works in tandem with the `html` function also exported by `lit-html`.
+If no `render` option is specified, `wchooks` will expect your renderers to return directly an `HTMLTemplateElement` and it will automatically put their content in the DOM, replacing the previous content if the template has changed.

 The class returned by the `Component` factory is an extension of `HTMLElement` and can be used when calling `customElements.define()`.